Cal Raleigh Player Props: Mariners vs. Angels

-On Monday, Cal Raleigh (on the back of going 2-for-5 with a double and two RBI) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:40 PM ET.
+Cal Raleigh -- 2-for-5 with a double and two RBI in his most recent game -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Jose Suarez on the mound, on April 4 at 9:40 PM ET.

-He had two hits (going 2-for-5 with a double and two RBI) in his last game against the Guardians.
+He racked up two hits (going 2-for-5 with a double and two RBI) in his most recent appearance against the Guardians.

 Cal Raleigh Game Info & Props vs. the Angels